All Episodes

 It was supposed to be over.

-We like Chris Siliza, he's the Washington Post.
+We like Chris Saliza.

-His piece, Donald Trump isn't empathetic.
+His piece: Donald Trump isn't empathetic.

 Is that a problem?

-I have one question that continues to nag at me as I think about the possibility of Trump in the White House.
+As the nation turns its eyes to the general election, writes Mr. Salizza, I have one question that continues to nag at me as I think about the possibility of Trump in the White House.

 Can he be empathetic, like at all?